adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 title: Semantics
 section: Background
 permalink: /chapters/semantics/
-description: Why naming something based on what it is, instead of how it looks or behaves is a cornerstone of writing well architected and maintainable CSS code.
+description: Why naming something based on what it is, instead of how it looks or behaves is the foundation of well architected and maintainable CSS.
 ---

 Semantic HTML isn't only about the elements we use.
 It's quite obvious that we should use `<a>` for links, `<table>` for tabular data and `<p>` for paragraphs etc. What's less obvious is the names we use for classes.